Check out the reasons WCU will be great for you!

 - Application Process

 - Application Requirements

 - Related Documents

-Applicants during the 2014-2015 admission cycle (with an application deadline of October 1, 2014) will be applying for the Doctor of Physical Therapy (DPT) program for fall 2015.
+Applicants during the 2015-2016 admission cycle (with an application deadline of October 1, 2015) will be applying for the Doctor of Physical Therapy (DPT) program for fall 2016.
 The program admits up to 32 students per year.
-Applicants interested in admission for Fall 2015 will need to apply through the American Physical Therapy Association (APTA) Physical Therapy Central Application Service (PTCAS).
+Applicants interested in admission for Fall 2016 will need to apply through the American Physical Therapy Association (APTA) Physical Therapy Central Application Service (PTCAS).
 Applicants will also need to complete Western Carolina University's Graduate School application in "Apply Yourself" (the on-line application process), pay the application fee, and send an official copy of Graduate Record Examination scores to PTCAS using GRE code 0342.
-For more information about the application process, check out our Guidelines for Applying to the Program (PDF).
+For more information about the application process, check out our Guidelines for Applying to the Program (Word).